mviereck/x11docker/README.md

 It will check for them on startup and show terminal messages if some are missing.
 List of possible needed packages:

-xpra xephyr xvfb xclip kaptain wmctrl pulseaudio docker.io xorg
+xpra xephyr xvfb xclip kaptain wmctrl pulseaudio virtualgl docker.io xorg

 #Usage in terminal
 To run a docker image with new X server: